imsempala/3D-Models/Chip Clip/README.md

 # Chip Clip Journey

+I eat an unhealthy amount of chips and wanted to make something to seal the them.

 ## Version 1
 The following is the first version of a chip clip design.
 It includes a pushing locking mechanism, inner ridges for sealing the bag, and a rotational joint.
 The CAD was designed to be print in place without any supports.